mitchsmith/Lingualizer/README.md

                   "rules": ("/p/ --> [pʰ] /#__/", "/p/ --> [p] /v__V/", "etc...")
               }
           }

       then apply this template to instantiate and initialize each occurance of the symbol `p` in the text as a new segment represneting /p/.

-   b) To obtain the phonetic realization of a given segment, retrieve it's
+   2. To obtain the phonetic realization of a given segment, retrieve it's prototype.
-      prototype.
 Since each segment instance is addressable by it's own position within the text, it can determine it's context and apply the appropriate transfromation rule, in this case yielding [pʰ] and [p] respectively.